-If you wish to honor or memorialize someone with a contribution to The Rotary Foundation, the best way is to use rotary.org/donate and choose "I would like to make this donation in honor or in memory of someone."
-The donor making the contribution will receive gift credit and a tax receipt (where applicable).
-The person they wish to honor, or the person's family in the case of a memorial, will be notified of the gift.
+If you wish to honor or memorialize someone with a contribution to The Rotary Foundation, please go to rotary.org/donate.
+Select Donate, choose what you would like to support, and then select "I would like to make this donation in honor or in memory of someone."
+Donors will receive gift credit and a tax receipt (where applicable).
+The person they honor, or the family in the case of a memorial, will be notified of the gift.
 The process is simple, and honorees and family members can be notified by email or by a print-at-home notification.

-For tax reasons, do not send funds to the Foundation in the name of anyone who is unaware of being identified as the donor.
-People listed as donors will receive tax receipts (where applicable) without having made a contribution, which may put them and The Rotary Foundation at legal risk.
+For tax reasons, do not send funds to the Foundation in the name of anyone who did not actually provide the funds.
+People identified as donors could receive tax receipts without having made a contribution, which may put them and The Rotary Foundation at legal risk.
 Please see the Paul Harris Fellow and Foundation Recognition Points sections to learn more about extending Foundation recognition to others.